zelloptt/opus-recorder/README.md

 ---------
 ### Building from sources

 Prebuilt sources are included in the dist folder.
-However below are instructions if you want to build them yourself.
+However, below are instructions if you want to build them yourself.
 Opus and speex are compiled without SIMD optimizations.
-Performace is significantly worse with SIMD optimizations enabled.
+Performance is significantly worse with SIMD optimizations enabled.

 Mac: Install autotools using [MacPorts](https://www.macports.org/install.php)
 ```bash